 - There is a political hierarchy that seems impossible to overstep on.
 Meaning that you can have the best plans in your mind on how to bring on your agenda, but then the very clubs that gave you the title don’t want you to make a fuss and noise.
 You must behave like a proper popstar, showing up at the right places, dressed up with the right gear, and wait for you year to be finished.

 So, this article has been in the boiler for a very long time.
-I’ve been cold feet wether to publish it or not for almost one year, and the reason is very simple: I didn’t want it to feel like a deliberate aggressive judgement towards the Community.
+I’ve been cold feet wether to publish it or not for almost one year, and the reason is very simple: I didn’t want it to feel like a deliberate aggressive judgement towards the New Guard Community.
 And given the situation, it is difficult for it not to sound this way.
 But the real reason behind this article is the following: I hope it generates discussion.
 I hope to get comments from Title Holders or ex Title Holders, or by Leather Clubs Managers that want to enlighten me about the informations that I didn’t find online or by the peers of my conversation.
 So please, share your comments with me, because at the end of the day, what I’m looking for is some light and hope.
-I am not your enemy, I am not your judge, I am simply a younger member of this Community that feels that we can all do more, but we can do better if we do it together.
+I am simply a younger member of this Community that feels that we can all do more, but we can do better if we do it together.

 Could it be that the comfortable tendency to leave all the work in the hands of the Role Models is part of the problem too?
-I believe that revolutions, especially nowadays when we live in a society which is strongly self referring and individualistic, should start from microcosms, not directly into macrocosms.
-History is showing this to us, even in sad and terrifying ways.
-I believe that just as we Celebrate the Gay Pride during CSD, we should than bring the Gay Pride and the fight for human rights 364 days per year, leaving the CSD day for celebration and fun and good times, and not address the CSD day as “the day where we fight for our rights”, as the parade detractors like to say.
-We have to start micro revolutions in our microcosms, each day, and try our best, with our means and ways, to change society from the inside; just standing and waiting and commenting about how things are not changing won’t help changing things.
-So, shifting back to the main topic, this may be something the actual and future Title Holders should think about.
-Maybe it’s right that it’s not all in your hands.
-But you should inspire others, ignite their trust in you as Role Models, not as universal troubleshooters, but as a safe harbor where to find direction, help and guidance in how to kickstart these micro revolutions.
+Maybe it’s right that it’s not all in their hands and on their backs.
+But they should inspire others, ignite their trust in them as Role Models, not as a universal troubleshooter, but as a safe harbor where to find direction, help and guidance in how to kickstart change.
 Maybe a Title Holder should start seeding this kind of concept, making everyone inside of the community feel important as they are, and not mere spectators of a horny carnival that maybe, at the end of the day, we can always enjoy in our wet dreams.
 Or on the floors of the best Leatherclubs.

 EDIT 2: 19/08/2017

 Today The Rolling Stone Magazine have published this article regarding International Mister Leather contest.
 I quote a line from the article itself, buckle up people, as now it’s out, wide in the open, and not on LeatherBigWolf’s personal website and blog.
-It’s on the motherfucking Rolling Stones Magazines.
+It’s on a Magazine.
 This is basically, officially, what IML and the winner are about to the outer Communities now:

 a leatherman will be crowned Mr. International Leather for his appeal in a jockstrap.